buildingSMART/BCF-XML/Documentation/README.md

 * bcf.version
 	* An XML file following the version.xsd schema with information of the BCF schema used.
 The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")

-It is possible to store additional files in the BCF zip container as Document References.
+It is possible to store additional files in the BCF zip container as documents.
 These files can be referenced by other files via their relative paths.
-It is recommended to put them in a folder called `DocumentReferences` in the root folder of the zip archive.
+It is recommended to put them in a folder called `Documents` in the root folder of the zip archive.

 ### Topic folder structure inside a BCFzip archive